NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (restrict by definition source)

-Get concepts matching a search term within a specified terminology and restrict the search results by a definition source of "NCI".
+`ConceptTests.GetConceptBySearchTermDefinitionSource()` - Get concepts matching a search term within a specified terminology and restrict the search results by a definition source of "NCI".
 This example uses paging to get only the first 5 results.

 ```
 curl "$API_URL/concept/ncit/search?terminology=ncit&term=melanoma&definitionSource=NCI&pageSize=5" | jq '.'